 If your clothing has a fiber content of acetate, triacetate or modacrylic, do not try anything more to remove the stain at home.
 Take your garment or bedspread to a professional dry cleaner.
 No further home cleaning method to remove the correction fluid is safe for these fabrics.

 Correction Fluid Stains on Dry Clean Only Clothes

-If the garment is labeled as dry clean only, lift away any solids with a dull edge like a credit care (no rubbing) and as soon as possible head to the cleaner and point out and identify the stain to your professional cleaner.
+If the garment is labeled as dry clean only, lift away any solids with a dull edge like a credit card (no rubbing) and as soon as possible head to the cleaner and point out and identify the stain to your professional cleaner.

 You can also attempt to remove the stain with a dry cleaning solvent.
 Follow the product instructions and always work from the outside edge of the stain toward to center to keep it from spreading.